 Treatment of Heel Spurs is the same as treatment of plantar fasciitis.

 To arrive at an accurate diagnosis, our foot and ankle Chartered Physiotherapists will obtain your medical history and examine your foot.
-Throughout this process the physio will rule out all the possible causes for your heel pain other than plantar fasciitis.
+Throughout this process the highly skilled Physiotherapist will rule out all the possible causes for your heel pain other than plantar fasciitis.

 The following treatment may be used: